jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 Although an enchantment cannot be dispelled, dismissed or neutralised, it is hardly invulnerable.
 An enchantment is only as strong as the object it is placed on.
 If that object is broken, torn or destroyed, so too is the enchantment.
-138
-Alex Greene (order #3215550)                                                                         2

 Unless the enchantment has specific limitations to the contrary, anyone can use an enchanted item.

 Sorcerers creating enchantments can use Magic Points from a number of sources, as
 follows:

-•	   Their own Magic Points
+* Their own Magic Points
-•	   Magic Points taken from others via the Tap spell
+* Magic Points taken from others via the Tap spell
-•	   Magic Points stored in a Magic Point crystal
+* Magic Points stored in a Magic Point crystal

 A sorcerer who relies on his own Magic Points cannot use those points until her dissolves the enchantment, releasing them back to his own psyche.
 Magic Points taken